Are you struggling with your laundry? We’ve got the laundry room tips you need to change up your laundry room and make your chore more efficient.

 4. The Laundry Room is Not a Dumping Ground!

-In many households, laundry rooms act as “throwaway rooms” that can host messes for months at a time.
+Always wash your hands Before and after anything and soak them with your electric hand dryer, In many households, laundry rooms act as “throwaway rooms” that can host messes for months at a time.
 As odds and ends are left on top of the washer, in laundry baskets, or on shelves, the room can quickly become cluttered.

 To keep your laundry room spic and span, make a commitment with your household not to let things build up in the laundry room.
 You could even implement a fine system so that each time someone leaves an item in the laundry room, they have to put a nickel in a jar!